 I. Promising Future

 Prohibition in Idaho had a promising future at first.
-Idahoans had long supported temperance.
+People had long supported temperance.
 They had approved state-wide prohibition in 1916.
 They then ratified National Prohibition.
 It began in 1920.

-People widely thought that Prohibiting would have beneficial effects.
-It would reduce crime, improve health, and decrease violence.
-They thought it would raise morality, promote prosperity, and protect young people.
+People widely thought that Prohibiting would have good effects.
+It would reduce crime.
+Would improve health and decrease violence.
+And it would raise morality, promote prosperity, and protect young people.

-Because of strong temperance sentiment in the state, prohibitionists argued that the law would practically enforce itself.
+There were strong temperance beliefs in the state.
+So supporters argued that the law would almost enforce itself.
 It soon became clear how very wrong they were.

-Many thought it illegitimate to prohibit drinking.
+Many thought it wasn’t right to prohibit drinking.
 For some, such as French, Italians, Jews and others, alcohol was part of their culture.
 Indeed, to a large degree, Prohibition was part of a cultural war against those who were thought “foreign.”

 There was a strong demand for alcohol.
 Illegal operators quickly moved in to supply that demand.
 In order to do so they routinely bribed police and others.
-Sometimes law enforcement officers themselves were directly involved in moonshining and bootlegging.
+Sometimes police themselves were directly involved in moonshining and bootlegging.

-The sheriff and a deputy sheriff of Ada County, the police chief of Boise and a number of others were arrested.
-They included a prominent physician.
+The sheriff, and a deputy sheriff of Ada County, the police chief of Boise and a number of others were arrested.
+They included a prominent doctor.
 The charge was producing and distributing moonshine.
 The sherif was the only one to escape conviction..

-Those who wouldn’t accept bribes were sometimes faced threats and intimidation.
-In For example, a federal officer preparing to testify in a moonshine case was threatened with death to prevent his testimony.
+Those who wouldn’t accept bribes were sometimes faced threats.
+For example, a federal officer preparing to testify in a moonshine case was threatened with death to prevent his testimony.

 The frequent revelations of widespread corruption turned many against Prohibition.
-It became fashionable for the first time in history for women to drink.
+It became cool for women to drink.

 Prohibition also promoted a new and dangerous pattern of drinking.
 That was drinking less often but drinking much large quantities at one time.
-People didn’t go to a speakeasy to sip leisurely with a meal.
-They went to gulp alcohol quickly without food.
+People didn’t go to a speakeasy to sip leisurely a drink.
+They went to gulp alcohol.
+Often to get drunk.

 Moonshiners’ carelessly-made moonshine sometimes contained toxic lead compounds.
-They often used creosote to add color.
-Sometimes they added embalming fluid.
 Consumers could suffer paralysis, blindness or even death.

-By a vote of nearly 60%, the residents of Idaho called for the repeal of Prohibition.
+By a vote of nearly 60%, the residents of the state called for Repeal.

-Hyde, O. A Comparison of the Repeal Movements in Washington, Oregon, and Idaho.
-U Washington, 1963.
+- Hyde, O. A Comparison of the Repeal Movements in WA, OR, and ID.
+U Wash.